lanaash/Mikrotik/README.md

 Easier than working with pcap files

-## Script to track default route & adjust VRRP priority
+## RouterOS script to track default route & adjust VRRP priority

 Attempt to have Cisco/Juniper/Ekinops/Huawei (etc etc) like "VRRP route tracking" functionality in Mikrotik config.